ellynnhitran/conveyor_belt_challenge/README.md

 - Exception Handling: The code assumes that all input conditions are valid.
 Adding error handling for unexpected cases (such as invalid component values) would improve robustness.

 ### Extensibility
 - Encapsulation of Configuration: Parameters like assembly_time, conveyor_len, etc., are hardcoded in simulation.py.
-Moving them to a separate config.py or JSON file would improve flexibility.
+Moving them to a separate config.py file would improve flexibility.

 ### Flexibility
 - Limited dynamic behavior: Workers always act optimally and never make mistakes.
 Adding randomness (failure to pick items, dropping items,...) would make the system more flexible.